Samir55/Image2Lines/README.md

 # Image 2 Lines
+This is a module of our image processing course at Cairo university.

 **The implementation of this tool is from the following paper** "A Statistical approach to line segmentation in handwritten documents" Manivannan Arivazhagan, Harish Srinivasan and Sargur Srihari.